SergioMSH/fusionauth-quickstart-drupal-web/README.md

 docker cp ./db-backups/changebank.sql fusionauth-quickstart-php-drupal-web-db2-1:/changebank.sql
 ```

-Next, we want to import the database dump file into the database.
+Next, we want to import the dump file into the database.
 Run the following command to import the database:

 ```
 docker exec -i fusionauth-quickstart-php-drupal-web-db2-1 sh -c 'mysql -u drupal -pverybadpassword drupaldb < /changebank.sql'